pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ### 👀 Chef Server
 You can `add nodes` automatically to your Chef Server using the `unattended method`.
 The recommended method of unattended (or automatic) association of new nodes is to `configure` the `Chef Client Cookbook`.
+With this method, a script is used to run the opsworks-cm API associate-node command to associate a new node with your Chef server.
+Steps are found in the references.

 ## `*Q` AWS Service Health Dashboard
 Publishes the most up-to-the-minute information on the status and availability of all AWS services in tabular form for all Regions that AWS is present in.
 You can check on this page [https://status.aws.amazon.com/](https://status.aws.amazon.com/) to get current status information.